Buckeyes

 How to Make Buckeyes

 Scoop out tablespoon sized portions and roll into balls with clean hands.
 Place balls onto parchment lined baking sheet.
-Place a toothpick into the center of each ball and refrigerate for 15 min to an hour.
+Place a toothpick (these work perfectly for dipping) into the center of each ball and refrigerate for 15 min to an hour.

 Pro Tip: if you find your balls start out rolling out smoothly but then start to stick, try cleaning your hands periodically.
 Clean hands make the smoothest balls.

-Remove balls from refrigerator and holding onto the toothpick, dip each ball into chocolate being sure to cover just about 80% of the peanut butter to achieve that “Buckeye” look.
+Remove balls from refrigerator and holding onto the toothpick, dip each ball into chocolate — a deep bowl like this makes dipping much easier into chocolate being sure to cover just about 80% of the peanut butter to achieve that “Buckeye” look.
 Place back onto baking sheet until all buckeyes have been dipped and chocolate is set.

 Once peanut butter has come back to room temperature, using a twisting motion remove toothpicks.
 Cover the hole by gently smoothing peanut butter with your finger.
 Serve immediately.